 Powassan is rare but kills 10% of those who get it and leaves half of its victims with lasting neurological problems.
 It's viral and related to West Nile Virus.

-Behaviors of Ticks that Carry It
+Ticks that Carry It

 Powassan is carried by deer ticks and found where Lyme disease occurs.